nterreri/thesis/report/appendix.md

 ## Categorizer Evaluation

-The survey gathered 222 data points in total (see Chapter 2).
+The survey gathered 222 data points in total (see Chapter 5).
 The same split was used for the training and testing of both classifier implementations used.
-The single-label categorizers used in the project are provided by the nltk through the TextBlob package.
-A Naive Bayes classifier and a Maximum Entropy classifier.
+The single-label categorizers used in the project are provided by the nltk through the TextBlob package: a Naive Bayes classifier and a Maximum Entropy classifier.

 The data splitting logic in the *categorize* package by default simply takes